SherbyRobotics/racecar/doc/README.md

 * Mount your Rapberry Pi4 on its 4 studs.
 Do not overtighten the screws, they are fragile.
 Its USB ports must face toward the back of the RaceCar.

 * Connect the flex cable of the RaspiCAM (#6) in J3 "CAMERA".
 Beware of the orientation.

 * Connect the Logitech Controller's USB dongle into the USB hub (#10).
 * Connect the USB hub (#10) into one USB-A port of the Pi4.
 * USB cable #12: Connect into ArduinoMega USB-B and Pi4 USB-A.
-* USB cable #14: Connect into Pi4 USB3 and LIDAR (#2) Micro-USB.
 * USB cable #16: Connect into LIDAR (#2) round connector and USB Power Pack (#5) USB-A.

 Finally, **CONNECT ONLY WHEN READY TO POWER UP YOUR Raspberry Pi**:

 * USB cable #13: Connect into USB Power Pack (#5) USB-A and Pi4 USB-C.

+And once the PI is booted:

+* USB cable #14: Connect into Pi4 USB3 and LIDAR (#2) Micro-USB.

 # USB hub woes
 If the USB hub doesn't seem to work or is not recognized, try the following first before calling it defective: